 I don’t know anyone that doesn’t have some insecurities with the way you look.
 With age, we can gain more acceptance, but in moments of sabotage it can be easy to look at the negatives rather than the positives.
 This week, as I prepared for a photo shoot for my new business, self-sabotage raised its head due to insecurities about my appearance.

 As my photographer Kitty, made me feel at ease, I realised that the shoot wasn’t so much the issue, but critiquing myself in the photos that followed was.

-Whether it’s facial features, weight, hair, skin issues, facial expressions, and the ever increasing signs of aging, there can be a lot demons to contend with when it comes to photos of yourself.
-So how you manage self critical thoughts can have a huge impact on your overall wellbeing.
+Whether it’s facial features, weight, hair, skin issues, facial expressions, and the ever-increasing signs of aging, there can be a lot of demons to contend with when it comes to photos of yourself.
+So how you manage self-critical thoughts can have a huge impact on your overall well-being.

 A fantastic way to bring more positive thoughts into your life is by focusing on gratitude.
 When I’ve made this part of my daily routine it has had a positive impact on my day.